AuthenticExecution/rust-sgx-gen/README.md

 - `sm_id` is the module id (provided as input to rust-sgx-gen, also present in the output JSON file)
 - `entrypoint_id` and `data` are the same as before

-We can use the helper function `write_command` of `network_lib` to send this kind of message easily.
+We can use the helper function `write_command` of `reactive_net` to send this kind of message easily.